Mat Quest, Chapter 2: 1975, The Garden

 Very Good

-Four matches from this card made the cut for Peacock and three of them range in watch quality from skippable to watching paint dry, although the last match features a bearded, barrel-chested Ivan Putski that is quite the contrast from the chiseled bodybuilder look he sported for this same promotion in the 1980s.
+Footage of four matches from this card exists and three of them range in watch quality from skippable to watching paint dry, although the last match features a bearded, barrel-chested Ivan Putski that is quite the contrast from the chiseled bodybuilder look he sported for this same promotion in the 1980s.
 And he chugs a beer in the ring after his match, so there’s that.

 Ivan Putski chugs a beer after beating The Wolfman at Madison Square Garden.

-The highlight of this March 17 card is the battle between Sammartino and Arion for the title.
-These two met the prior month (sadly not available on Peacock) and most of the match played out as a sportsmanlike affair until Arion started bending the rules late when he could not fairly get the better of Sammartino.
+The highlight of this March 17 card is the battle between Sammartino and Arion for the title, which you can find online by searching for the two wrestler names and the date.
+These two met the prior month (sadly not available) and most of the match played out as a sportsmanlike affair until Arion started bending the rules late when he could not fairly get the better of Sammartino.
 Eventually Bruno snaps, unloading on Arion in fury and eventually getting disqualified.

 So, they ran it back for this Texas Death Match, often used as a blowoff match for Sammartino and his challenger du jour.
 No standing 10 count here… the WWWF Texas Death Match just means that anything goes.
 The crowd is fully invested and lives in dies with each punch and kick thrown by the champion.
 Sammartino scores the pin, but Arion gets a foot in the ropes and the referee does not see it.
 That sets the stage for another match between these two next month.